二見不住 Do not dwell in dual views

 The Lankavatara Sutra:

 False imagination (parikalpita) teaches that such things as light and shade, long and short, black and white, differ and are to be discriminated from each other.
 But they are not independent of each other: they are only different aspects of the same thing.
 They are terms of relation and not of reality.
 Conditions of existence are not of a mutually exclusive character; in essence things are not two, but one.
 Even nirvana and samsara are aspects of the same thing, for there is no nirvana except where there is samsara, and no samsara except where there is nirvana.
 All duality is falsely imagined.
 (Goddard and Suzuki, 1932, Chapter 2)

 Adi Shankara: “Self-Realization”

 134. The aspirants after Brahman should not spend a single moment without the thought of Brahman.

 136. Then that pure reality which is beyond speech alone remains.
-This should be understood again and again verily through the illustration of clay and the pot.
-[Clay is the formless substance]
+This should be understood again and again verily through the illustration of clay and the pot. (clay represents potential matter)

 138. One should first look for the cause by the negative method (my mind is not my Self) and then find it by the positive method, as being ever inherent in the effect (my mind is projecting the world).